Local tax revenue is primarily derived from real estate, personal property (for businesses), and motor vehicle taxes.

 - If you want us to send you a receipt, please enclose a self-addressed, stamped envelope along with your payment.

-- You can make multiple payments with one check if you wish, except for delinquent motor vehicle tax.
+- You can make multiple payments with one check if you wish,

 - When changing your address with the Department of Motor Vehicles, make sure to change your driver's license and registration as well.